MicrosoftDocs/fabric-docs/docs/real-time-intelligence/multivariate-anomaly-detection.md

 1. In the experience switcher, choose **Data Engineering**.
 1. Select **Import notebook** > **Upload**, and choose the upload you downloaded the [prerequisites](#prerequisites). :::image type="icon" source="media/vector-database/import-notebook.png" border="false":::
 1. After the notebook is uploaded, browse to your workspace and open the notebook.
-1. From the top ribbon select the **Workspace default** dropdown and select the environment you created in the previous step.
+1. From the top ribbon, select the **Workspace default** dropdown and select the environment you created in the previous step.

     :::image type="content" source="media/multivariate-anomaly-detection/select-environment.png" alt-text="Screenshot of selecting the environment in the notebook.":::